 The Privacy Act stipulates that the following employee data must be protected and respected:

 Data that is public knowledge can be stored in open databases.
 Employers should collect only relevant and accurate personal information, keep it secure and use it for limited purposes.
 Employers shouldn't keep personal data for longer than necessary.

 Unemployment benefits are provided by the government and are available to New Zealand citizens and permanent residents who become unemployed.
 To qualify, the person must be unemployed, over 18, actively looking for a new job and have lived continuously in the country for at least two years.
-The benefit ranges from NZ$233,75 to NZ$511,65, depending on age, family status, number of dependents, and other personal circumstances.
+Jobseeker Support is a weekly payment up to NZ$607.00 gross.
+The amount depends on age, family status, number of dependents, and other personal circumstances.

 Employees have the right to join a union or not, and employers cannot influence their decision.